-The California Association of Realtors (C.A.R) is a non-profit organization which was founded on May 27, 1905 by a group of about seventy real estate agents to mitigate perceptions of misconduct in the real estate industry and to aid realtors and promote professionalism in real estate.
+The California Association of Realtors (C.A.R) is a non-profit organization that was founded on May 27, 1905 by a group of about seventy real estate agents to mitigate perceptions of misconduct in the real estate industry and to aid realtors and promote professionalism in real estate.
 The association was first founded as California State Realty Federation and later changed to California Real Estate Association before finally became known as California Association of Realtors in January, 1975.

 The association aims at encouraging California realtors and lobbies on behalf of their interests at local, state and national level.
 C.A.R is the oldest state chapter of the National Association of Real Estate Brokers Inc. with its headquarters located in Los Angeles Area, California.

-The Vision Statement:
+The Vision Statement

 The Realtor organization is the pre-eminent source of essential business services and the association of choice for real estate professionals committed to excellence.
 The Mission statement is as follows: